 - Gartner controls how information is shared with IT vendors that coerce vendors into paying Gartner.

 - Gartner has a massive influence, but its impact on the enterprise software market is largely negative.

-Gartner normally has undiscussed control over vendors.
-This is because vendors depend upon Gartner’s Magic Quadrants to be considered in software selections.
-Gartner offers a pay to play system to software vendors.
+Gartner typically has undiscussed control over vendors.
+Vendors depend upon Gartner’s Magic Quadrants to be considered in software selections.
+Gartner offers a pay-to-play system to software vendors.
 This model asks that the vendors bid against one another for supremacy in their various Magic Quadrants.
-And software vendors fear calling out Gartner or their model as Gartner has the power to retaliate against vendors.
+And software vendors fear calling out Gartner or their model, as Gartner can retaliate against vendors.
 You will learn how Gartner uses this control to extract the maximum amount from software vendors.